 • Young North American Racers and Gray Ratsnakes have divided anal scales.

 Habitat: Found in a variety of habitats including forests, fields, shrubby areas, forest edges, urban areas, and edges of wetlands.
 Common Kingsnakes have a preference for streambanks and wetlands but are also seen under wood or debris piles, climbing in barns or on stonewalls, and sunning in clearings or on hillsides.

 Diet: Constricts its prey including rodents, rabbits, amphibians, birds, bird eggs, lizards, and snakes (including venomous snakes).

 Breeding information: Males seek out females in the spring and occasionally males will combat other males.
 Females lay 3-29 eggs in moist, rotten logs, stumps, or sawdust piles during the summer.
 Depending on the incubation temperature eggs hatch in 50-65 days.

 Status in Tennessee: Widespread across the state.
-There is no protection for Common Kingsnake, however some populations appear to be declining due to habitat loss, collection for pet trade, and road fatalities.
+There is no protection for Common Kingsnake, however, some populations appear to be declining due to habitat loss, collection for the pet trade, and road fatalities.

 • Kingsnakes are named for their ability to overcome and consume other snakes, especially venomous ones.
 Kingsnakes play an important ecological role in controlling these venomous snakes, which can pose a threat to humans.